 - How many delivery drivers or field service workers (i.e., # users) do you currently employ?

-- What information would be of the highest value in your planning (e.g., current traffic conditions, road closures, fuel savings, etc.)?
+- What information would be of the highest value in your planning (e.g., current traffic incidents & conditions, time constraints, road closures, fuel savings, etc.)?

 - What operating system(s) do you currently use in your business?
 Mac, Windows, iPhone/iPad, Android, etc.